-Made this cake for Easter last year and it got rave reviews.
-The frosting is so light and delicious - don't be deterred if it looks complicated to make because it's really not and it's totally worth it.
-The cake is light and flavorful, but the coconut flavor was very subtle.
+I made this cake for Easter last year and it got such rave reviews that I made it on Easter again this year, much to the delight of my family.
+The frosting is so light and delicious - don't be deterred if it looks complicated - it's really not and it's totally worth it.
+The cake is light and flavorful, but the coconut flavor is very subtle.
 Warning - do not make this cake during humid months.
-I made it again in July for a friend's birthday and the frosting basically disintigrated.
+I made it in July for a friend's birthday and although the cake was delicious, the frosting basically disintigrated.

 Coconut Cake with Raspberry Filling